magore/hp85disk/README.md

      * In ALL cases the file informs the code what parameters to emulate and report.
        * ALL of these values MUST match your computers expectations for drives it knows about.
    * Debugging
-     * You can enable reporting of all unimplemented GPIB commands
+     * You can enable reporting of all unimplemented GPIB commands (see *TODO* debug option in hpdisk.cfg)
-       * Useful if you are trying this on a non hP85 device
+       * Useful if you are trying this on a non HP85 device
        * See the SDCARD/hpdisk.cfg for documentation on the full list of debugging options
      * The emulator can passively log all transactions between real hardware on the GPIB bus
-       * Use the "gpib trace logfile" command - pressing any key exits - no emulation is done in this mode.
+       * Use the "gpib trace *logfile*" command - pressing any key exits - no emulation is done in this mode.
        * You can use this to help understand what is sent to and from you real disks.
        * I use this feature to help prioritize which commands I first implemented.
 ___